-Cinematic game trailers quite literally put the ‘cinema’ into video games, often combining a snapshot of the game’s story and a number of gameplay mechanics and features into a beautifully rendered miniature movie.
-As a franchise, Assassin’s Creed has made a name for itself on a number of iconic and recognisable traits, from hidden blades, hooded assassins, secret societies and up until 2018’s Assassin’s Creed Odyssey a number of incredible cinematic trailers (which thankfully returned for 2020’s Assassin’s Creed Valhalla).
+Cinematic game trailers quite literally put the ‘cinema’ into video games, often combining a snapshot of the game’s story and several gameplay mechanics and features into a beautifully rendered miniature movie.
+As a franchise, Assassin’s Creed has made a name for itself on many iconic and recognisable traits, from hidden blades, hooded assassins, secret societies and up until 2018’s Assassin’s Creed Odyssey a number of incredible cinematic trailers (which thankfully returned for 2020’s Assassin’s Creed Valhalla).
 In A Look Back at the Cinematic Trailers of Assassin’s Creed, we’re looking at each game’s cinematic trailer and how they helped shape the franchise.

-The first Assassin’s Creed game proved to be an industry influencing hit, introducing a number of now iconic concepts, and refining a number of pre-existing ideas.
-The first game doesn’t have a cinematic trailer on par with its sequels (most of which hold up extremely well years later) and instead has what looks to be an in-game engine trailer which shows off Altair, the games setting, free running and a number of now signature Assassin moves.
+The first Assassin’s Creed game proved to be an industry influencing hit, introducing some now-iconic concepts.
+The first game doesn’t have a cinematic trailer on par with its sequels (most of which hold up exceptionally well years later) but instead has what looks to be an in-game engine trailer that shows off the main character Altair, the games setting, free running and several signature Assassin moves.

 Although the trailer doesn’t look as good as it’s successors, its place in the franchise as the first real glimpse at how the series would look, sound, and feel, is undeniable, and is still one of the most recognisable video game trailers.

 Assassin’s Creed II